 Next, glue two googly eyes on the middle of the paper plate.
 If you don’t have googly eyes, you can make eyes by cutting circles out of white and black construction paper.
 Then, cut a mouth out of black construction paper and glue it onto the paper plate.

-Celebrate Earth Day this year by creating this Paper Plate Earth Day Craft and talk to your students about all of the ways that they can help the Earth.
+Celebrate Earth Day this year by creating this Paper Plate Earth Day Craft and talking to your students about all of the ways that they can help the Earth.

 And if you are looking for Earth Day activities, check these out: